jcrosskey/design_patterns/Note.md

+## OO Basics

+* Abstraction
+* Encapsulation
+* Polymorphism
+* Inheritance

-## Design Principle
+## OO principles

-* Identify the aspects of your application that vary and separate them from what stays the same.
-Take what varies and "encapsulate" it.
-* Program to an interface, not an implementation.
+* Encapsulate what varies
-* Favor composition over inheritance.
+* Favor composition over inheritance
+* Program to interfaces, not implementations
-* Strive for loosely coupled designs between objects that interact.
+* Strive for loosely coupled designs between objects that interact
+* Classes should be open for extension, but closed for modification.
+    - Applying the open-closed principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code.